 CAUTION Frontal lobe seizures may be mis-diagnosed as non-epileptic seizures as there may be bilateral motor phenomena with preserved awareness, and the ictal EEG can be normal.

-Seizures are characterized by localized convulsive, tonic or myoclonic activity.
-They may exhibit features of a Jacksonian march where unilateral convulsive movements start in one muscle group and spread systematically to adjacent groups reflecting the spread of ictal activity through the motor cortex according to the homunculus.
-There may be sensory features alone such as unilateral tingling, or in combination with motor features.
-Negative motor features such as atonic features may also occur.
+Seizures are focal motor seizures characterized by localized clonic, tonic-clonic, tonic or myoclonic activity.
+They may exhibit features of a Jacksonian march where unilateral tonic-clonic movements start in one muscle group and spread systematically to adjacent groups reflecting the spread of ictal activity through the motor cortex according to the homunculus.
+There may be focal somatosensory features alone, such as unilateral tingling, or in combination with motor features.
+Negative motor features such as focal atonic features may also occur.

-Seizures are characterized by an abrupt onset and offset of asymmetric tonic posturing, lasting 10-40 seconds with minimal postictal confusion.
+Seizures are focal bilateral motor seizures characterized by an abrupt onset and offset of asymmetric tonic posturing, lasting 10-40 seconds with minimal postictal confusion.
 Asymmetric posturing of the upper limbs occurs, with extension of the upper limb contralateral to the hemisphere of seizure onset and flexion of the ipsilateral upper limb.
 Loud vocalization or speech arrest can occur at seizure onset.
 The head and eyes are often turned to the side contralateral to the hemisphere of seizure onset.
-There may be a somatosensory aura.
+There may be a focal somatosensory seizure prior to onset of the motor features.

 CAUTION The supplementary sensorimotor area is highly connected to other brain regions and asymmetric posturing may be seen in seizures from other regions through rapid spread to the supplementary sensorimotor area.

-Seizures may be characterized by forced thoughts, dyscognitive features, initial ipsilateral head and eye version with possible progression to contralateral version, autonomic features and axial convulsive movements resulting in falls.
+Seizures may be characterized by forced thoughts, impaired awareness, ipsilateral head and eye version with possible progression to contralateral version, autonomic features and axial tonic-clonic movements resulting in falls.

 Seizures are characterized by facial (mouth and tongue) clonic movements (which may be unilateral), laryngeal symptoms, articulation difficulty, swallowing or chewing movements and hyper-salivation.
-Sensory (e.g. epigastric) and experiential (e.g. fear) aura and autonomic (urogenital, gastrointestinal, cardiovascular or respiratory) features are common.
+Autonomic (e.g. epigastric, urogenital, gastrointestinal, cardiovascular or respiratory) and emotional (e.g. fear) features are common.
 Gustatory hallucinations are particularly common.

 NOTE the terms fronto-parietal opercular, centrotemporal, sylvian and rolandic seizures are synonymous, referring to seizures involving the region around the central sulcus, particularly in the lower central sulcus.